timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

 There is still a problem with our code.
 Can you guess it?
 If you said that `LineParserSpans` still works with strings, you are absolutely right.
 Wouldn't it be faster to use `Parse(ReadOnlySpan<char> span)` from `LineParserSpans` skipping the string part?
 Indeed it would.
 Although, that requires us to break the existing contract and somehow extract a line from the file as `ReadOnlySpan<char>`.

 In order to do that, let me bring yet another toy to the existing code — `System.IO.Pipelines`.
 It's a new library in the .NET world designed to do high performance IO.
 Kestrel, ASP.NET Core's web server, uses `System.IO.Pipelines` under the hood.
-The closest analog to Pipelines is streams, but Pipelines is faster as it uses `Span<T>` and its API is more clear.
+The closest analog to Pipelines is streams, but Pipelines is faster as it uses `Span<T>` and its API is more clear.

 But let's go back to our code.
 We will make a new implementation of `IFileParser` and here is what we will do:
 1. This time 'round we will read the file chunk by chunk, not string by string.
 2. We will store each chunk in a buffer represented by `ReadOnlySequence<byte>`.
 3. Then we will read lines from this buffer, also represented by `ReadOnlySequence<byte>`, and parse them into our `Videogame` model.
-4. We might have a situation when we have a line located between buffers: one part — at the end of one buffer, and another — at the beginning of the next buffer. `Pipelines` allows us to resolve such cases as well.
+4. We might have a situation when we have a line located between buffers: one part — at the end of one buffer, and another — at the beginning of the next buffer.
+Unlike streams, `Pipelines` does buffer management itself, which allows us to resolve such cases easily.
+5. To keep things simple we will use a default buffer size.

 Let's see how we can do all this:
 ```csharp